ellie-long/Zoom-Control-Panel/README.md

 * Once the software is uploaded, you should be able to use your new Zoom Control Panel!
 If you run into issues, you can use the on-screen keyboard to make sure that the modifier keys are being input correctly, or open a Zoom channel to test out your new control box.

 # Attributions
-This project was inspired by https://github.com/lanewinfield/zoomout and https://www.instructables.com/Zoom-Control-Box/
+This project was inspired by https://github.com/lanewinfield/zoomout and https://www.instructables.com/Zoom-Control-Box/, and would not have been possible to finish using the Arduinos I had sitting around if not for https://github.com/NicoHood/HoodLoader2/